attestate/ad/whitepaper.md

 As the tax period $T$ remains constant, and since the $(1 - \frac{t - t_0}{T})$
 part will trend to zero throughout the tax period, the price depreciation of the property in absolute terms is determined by the size of the collateral $c$.
+This can be seen on the above figure on the right graph where the initial price, or for that matter, the size of the collateral determines the steepness of the depreciation function.

 ## References